Protect the tuna industry from collapse – Ghana Tuna Association

 The Ghana Tuna Association has called for measures to protect the sea against unhealthy practices to safeguard the fishery industry.

 “Our fishery industry is seriously going down because we hardly take measures that protect the sea.
-If we keep doing the same thing, we expect to get the same result, and the same results mean that our sector is going down,” Mr. Richster Nii Amarh Amarfio, the Secretary of the Ghana Tuna Association, said.
+If we keep doing the same thing, we expect to get the same result and the same results mean that our sector is going down,” Richster Nii Amarh Amarfio, Secretary of Ghana Tuna Association, said.

 He urged the Tuna sector to take measures against, especially the dumping of waste in the sea, to protect the industry from collapse.